dfuse-io/docs/content/guides/graphql.md

 `searchTransactionsBackward`

-Search the blockchain backward for transaction execution traces based on query.
+Search the blockchain backward for transaction execution traces based on the given query.
 When the returned cursor is empty, it means you have reached the end of the specified block range.

-See also the streaming version under Subscription.

 [Try it on GraphiQL](https://mainnet.eos.dfuse.io/graphiql/?query=cXVlcnkgeyAKICBzZWFyY2hUcmFuc2FjdGlvbnNCYWNrd2FyZChxdWVyeTogInJlY2VpdmVyOmVvc2lvLnRva2VuIGFjdGlvbjp0cmFuc2ZlciIsIGxpbWl0OiAxMCkgeyAKICAgIHJlc3VsdHMgeyAKICAgICAgY3Vyc29yCiAgICAgIHRyYWNlIHsKICAgICAgICBpZAogICAgICAgIG1hdGNoaW5nQWN0aW9ucyB7IAogICAgICAgICAgYWNjb3VudAogICAgICAgICAgbmFtZQogICAgICAgICAgZGF0YQogICAgICAgIH0KICAgICAgfSAKICAgIH0gCiAgfQp9)